Google has a cool tool for researchers of words and phrases (including quotations) called the Ngram Viewer.

-The movie stars Mel Gibson (back when he was still cool and hot), Sigourney Weaver (who is still cool and hot) and Linda Hunt, in a breakthrough, Oscar-winning role as a man.
+It stars Mel Gibson (back when he was still cool and hot), Sigourney Weaver (who is still cool and hot) and Linda Hunt, in her breakthrough, Oscar-winning role as a man.

 - the title of the best-selling book The Year of Living Biblically: One Man's Humble Quest to Follow the Bible as Literally as Possible;

-- the title of the more recent, less pious book A Year of Living Sinfully: A Self-Serving Guide to Doing Whatever the Hell You Want; and,
+- the title of the less pious book A Year of Living Sinfully: A Self-Serving Guide to Doing Whatever the Hell You Want;

 Author Koch took his title from a speech Sukarno made in 1964.